FabienGreard/kirby-boilerplate/README.md

 # front-end-rocks-boilerplate

-This is an opiniated boilerplate with rocking tools for front-end development
+This is an opinionated boilerplate with rocking tools for front-end development.

+## Values

+This boilerplate aims to provide a way to start a new project with everything from testing to ci/cd out of the box.

+Keeping the dependencies up to date is a priority.

+You should, with this boilerplate only focus on coding rocking react components!
+Nothing else!

 ## Installation

-Start by cloning this repositories then use either `yarn install` or `npm install` to download the dependencies.
+Start by cloning this repository, then use either `yarn install` or `npm install` to download the dependencies.

 ## Getting Started